Welcome to Shropshire Hills & Ludlow Tourist Information

-The Shropshire Hills Area of Outstanding Natural Beauty is a jewel in the crown of Shropshire’s lovely countryside, and here traditional market towns sit comfortably among its rolling hills and valleys.
+The Shropshire Hills Area of Outstanding Natural Beauty is a jewel in the crown of Shropshire’s lovely countryside.
+Fabulous views, outstanding walks and unique places to visit and things to do.

-With an abundance of real food and real ales, entertaining festivals, independent shops and eateries and plenty of great walks, the Shropshire Hills are justifiably earning a growing reputation.
+You can be assured of a warm welcome, an abundance of real food and real ales, entertaining festivals, independent shops and eateries and plenty of great walks.
+Come for a day or a week; we look forward to showing you all that the Shropshire Hills and Ludlow have to offer.

 For the uninitiated it can be a case of ‘where to start’?
 If food is your thing then Ludlow won’t disappoint; as Shropshire’s gastronomic capital the gourmet restaurants are supported by the numerous delis, restaurants, cafes and food markets, all serving quality local food and not forgetting the famous Ludlow Food Festival.